awslabs/data-on-eks/website/docs/distributed-databases/cloudnative-postgres.md

 ### Create Backup to S3

-Now that we had a running database with data, CloudNativePG operator offers backup restore using [barman](https://pgbarman.org/) tool.
-CloudNativePG allow database admin to create on-demand database or Scheduled backups and for more details on [documentations](https://cloudnative-pg.io/documentation/1.19/backup_recovery/).
+Now that we had a running database with data, CloudNativePG operator offers backup-restore feature using [barman](https://pgbarman.org/) tool.
+CloudNativePG allows database admin to create on-demand database or Scheduled backups and for more details on [documentations](https://cloudnative-pg.io/documentation/1.19/backup_recovery/).

 In this example, we will create a Backup object to start a backup process immidiately.